ahmedkaludi/pwa-for-wp/readme.md

 ## Changelog
 == Changelog ==
+= 1.7.33 (24 June 2021) =
+* Improvement 	 : To remove all data related with plugin, added uninstaller handle #623
+* Improvement 	 : Modified the message for review #618
+* Improvement 	 : Notices or messages related to PWA for WP should load only on settings pages #615
+* Enhancement	 : Added quick action feature for PWA #566
+* Enhancement	 : Added navigation tab bar feature for PWA web APPs #541
+* BugFixed		 : On the fly service worker file serve issue with onesignal #622
+* Improvement 	 : Compressed the auto-generated Js/serviceworker file #556
+* Improvement 	 : Applied more check before store any outside operation #626
+* Improvement 	 : PWA admin notices will display only one notice at a time. #616

 = 1.7.32 (22 May 2021) =
 * BugFixed		 : Removed Warnings and notice for latest version of PHP #608
 * BugFixed		 : Removed javascript warning